Southern Amateur Football League

 The Southern Amateur League (SAL) is an association football league in England affiliated to the Amateur Football Alliance (AFA).
 It is based in and around Greater London and caters for 11–a–side men's adult teams.
-A feature of the league is 'multi-team football', common in AFA leagues, with clubs fielding an average of 4-5 teams each.
-For season 2021–22 the league has 40 open aged member clubs and a handful of veterans-only clubs running around 190 teams in 21 divisions.
+A feature of the league is 'multi-team football', common in AFA leagues, with clubs fielding an average of 3.5 teams each.
+For season 2023–24 the league has more than 100 open aged member clubs and several veterans-only clubs running around 190 teams in 30 divisions.
 All clubs are strictly amateur.
+In 2025 The SAL merged with the Amateur Football Combination creating the largest adult football league in Europe.

 Club set-up, sportsmanship and hospitality

 As in other AFA leagues it is common for clubs to run several teams with some SAL clubs running up to 10 teams.
 This allows players of all abilities to play against teams from other clubs of a similar standard.
 The best players will be picked for the 1st team, the best of the remainder going into the 2nd team and so on down the club.

 The SAL places emphasis on sportsmanship and hospitality, with all players expected to socialise with their opponents and the match officials after the game.
 Disciplinary problems and cases of violent conduct are generally perceived to be experienced less in SAL football – and AFA football in general – than in other types of football.